Zoomll/Luminis/README.md

 Try it here! → https://zoomll.github.io/Luminis/

 Luminis is a language inspired by Lua that is interpreted by JavaScript.
 It was created with ChatGPT-4o and ChatGPT-4 as an experiment.
 It has made some interesting decisions.
-I had to guide it out of some bugs though.
+Despite having to guide it out of some bugs, all code is written by ChatGPT.
+It even made a custom CSS stylesheet for it.

 Currently the interpreter cannot do much, but I am working on expanding it.